-The text editor is available in various text fields throughout the APM.
+The text editor is available in various text fields throughout GE Digital APM.
 You can use the text editor to enter text into a desired field and then use the Spell Check feature to locate and correct misspelled words within the text.
-The text editor is especially useful for entering large amounts of text, such as descriptions, into text fields.
+The text editor is used to enter large amounts of text, such as descriptions, into text fields.

-The text editor is not available in all fields.
-You will know that the text editor is available for a given field if appears in the field.
-When you select the button, the text editor appears, as shown in the following image.
-The name of the field from which the text editor is accessed will appear in the title bar of the text editor window.
+The text editor is available only for some fields.
+The button appears next to the fields for which the text editor is available.
+Select to access the text editor for a text field.
+The name of the field from which the text editor is accessed appears in the title bar of the text editor window.